core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Server Processing {#server-processing}

-When receiving an EDHOC + OSCORE request, the Server performs the following steps.
+When receiving a request containing the EDHOC option, i.e. an EDHOC + OSCORE request, the Server MUST perform the following steps.

-1. Check the presence of the EDHOC option defined in {{signalling}}, to determine that the received request is an EDHOC + OSCORE request.
-If this is the case, the Server continues with the steps defined below.
+1. Check that the payload of the EDHOC + OSCORE request is a CBOR sequence composed of two CBOR byte strings.
+If this is not the case, the Server MUST stop processing the request and MUST respond with a 4.00 (Bad Request) error message.

 2. Extract CIPHERTEXT_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.